X01 Eagle AXS Upgrade Kit

 If you're concerned about the durability of the Eagle XO1 AXS system, don't be.
 Compared to mechanical Eagle groupsets, the Eagle AXS derailleur has been contoured around the frame design a bit more.
 This translates to increased chain wrap, which improves both load distribution and durability, reducing wear and tear on your chain and cassette for better longevity of components.
 Dually, this new positioning offers a whole 10-millimeters of increased clearance over mechanical Eagle rear derailleurs, meaning your less likely to bash it on a rock or encroaching root.
 If you do smack your derailleur against something, there's a special Overload clutch that disengages the motor in the event of an impact, allowing the derailleur to move whichever direction it needs to in order to protect the internal motor.
 As soon as the impact is over, the derailleur automatically reengages and shifts back to where you were, without skipping a beat.
 This built in protection gives you some serious peace of mind when you’re dropping big dollars on a groupset.

-An ever-critical question with mechanical groupsets is battery life.
+An ever-critical question with electronic groupsets is battery life.
 All day epics packed with steep climbs and rowdy descents mean a whole lot of shifting, and can be trying on a battery, but SRAM is confident that the derailleur can run for 25+ hours from a single charge.
 The battery is removable, so you don’t have to bring your steed into your living room to plug it in, you can simply pop the battery off of the back, and bring it in to be charged easily with a USB device.
 SRAM’s AXS battery remains the same from its derailleur to RockShox Reverb AXS dropper post, so if you’re sporting both on your bike you can swap the batteries around, should one run out of juice before the other.
 In the front, the shifter runs off of a single watch battery, and claims to have over a year of life from a single battery, keeping maintenance low.

 When things get wet we can get weary of electronics, but the Eagle AXS groupset is built with seals designed to keep things working flawlessly, whether you’re booking it across a lofty stream of snow melt, or get caught in torrential downpour at the summit.
 With that said, much like any other components, we don’t recommend hitting it with a jet stream to wash it, as you may be able to damage the seals.